 At Repsol, we have made numerous important discoveries in locations identified as priority markets, such as the United States, Russia, Brazil, Peru, Algeria, and Colombia.
-The more than 40 discoveries we have made since 2008, which include eight of the largest discoveries in the world, are a testament to Repsol's exploratory success and ensure further growth in coming years.
+The more than 40 discoveries we have made since 2008, including eight of the largest discoveries in the world, are a testament to Repsol's exploratory success and ensure further growth in coming years.

-Repsol has achieved this exploration record through a firm commitment to three determining factors:
+We have achieved this exploration record through a firm commitment to four determining factors:

-1. Talent.
 We have professionals of more than 40 different nationalities.
-Qualified personnel that specialise in a number of areas, which has enabled us to develop a team of excellence.
+Qualified personnel that are specialized in a number of areas, which has enabled us to develop a team of excellence.

-Repsol Sinopec Brazil has made a big discovery in deep waters in the Campos basin, called Pão de Açúcar, where we have found hydrocarbons at two different levels with a column measuring a total of 480 metres, one of the tallest discovered in Brazil.
+Repsol Sinopec Brazil made a big discovery in deep waters in the Campos basin, called Pão de Açúcar, where we found hydrocarbons at two different levels with a column measuring a total of 480 meters, one of the tallest discovered in Brazil.

 If the high expectations are confirmed, Pão de Açúcar will become the first large field operated by a foreign oil company in Brazil.
 This discovery sets a new landmark for the company in deep water drilling.